Math Placement Assessment

 APU’s General Education program recognizes quantitative literacy as one of the six essential learning outcomes at the heart of a liberal arts education.
 The Association of American Colleges & Universities (AAC&U) defines quantitative literacy (QL) as a “habit of mind, competency, and comfort in working with numerical data.”
 APU’s quantitative literacy curriculum aims to empower students to be wise consumers and producers of quantitative information as they serve God faithfully in a complex world.

 There are several pathways (PDF) for meeting the GE Quantitative Literacy requirement.
-Some entering students will be able to demonstrate quantitative literacy with a standardized test score or a high school math grade, but most students will develop their quantitative literacy by taking one of the five GE quantitative literacy courses.
+Some entering students will be able to demonstrate quantitative literacy with a standardized test score or a high school math grade, but most students will develop their quantitative literacy by taking one of the four GE quantitative literacy courses.

 APU uses the ALEKS PPL system to determine initial math placement.
 Please take a moment to determine whether you are required to use ALEKS.